The Indian in the Cupboard: Plot summary

 A year after the events of the previous book, Omri wins first prize in a story-writing competition for his tale "The Plastic Indian", which is actually a recounting of his real adventures with the cupboard; everyone else assumes that Omri's story is fictional.
-Wanting to share his good news, Omri brings Little Bear and Bright Stars through the magic cupboard.
+Wanting to share his good news, Omri brings Little Bull and Twin Stars through the magic cupboard.
 Little Bear returns badly injured by the French soldiers he has been fighting in his own time.
 Omri attempts to bring back Tommy, the WWI field medic from the first book, but receives only Tommy's neatly folded uniform and medical bag, causing him to realize that Tommy was killed in the war.

 Omri goes to Patrick for help.
 At first Patrick seems to have banished the memory of the tiny people from his mind, but then reluctantly shows Omri that he still carries the plastic figure of Boone in his pocket.
 Patrick's cousin Tamsin recently received a set of plastic medical figurines as a birthday gift, and the boys plan to borrow it and bring the whole group to life in the cupboard; however, Tamsin catches them taking the miniatures.
 Omri is able to slip one figure, a nurse, into his pocket.

 Omri and Patrick put the nurse in the cupboard and bring her to life.
-The nurse, called Matron, believing she has dozed off while on duty, saves Little Bear's life.
-Matron also announces that Bright Stars is pregnant, and the boys decide that it would be safer to keep Bright Stars with them until after the baby is born, rather than return her to her war-torn village.
+The nurse, called Matron, believing she has dozed off while on duty, saves Little Bull's life.
+Matron also announces that Twin Stars is pregnant, and the boys decide that it would be safer to keep Bright Stars with them until after the baby is born, rather than return her to her war-torn village.

-Patrick brings the cowboy Boone back to life through the cupboard in order to help Bright Stars care for Little Bear.
-Little Bear tells Boone about the troubles his people are suffering during their war with the French, and Boone wishes that he could somehow supply his friend with the "modern" six-shooters that are common in Boone's late-19th-century timeline.
+Patrick brings the cowboy Boone back to life through the cupboard in order to help Twin Stars care for Little Bull.
+Little Bull tells Boone about the troubles his people are suffering during their war with the French, and Boone wishes that he could somehow supply his friend with the "modern" six-shooters that are common in Boone's late-19th-century timeline.
 Patrick gets the idea to take plastic soldiers (with 20th century weaponry) back through the cupboard to Little Bear's time.
-Little Bear likes the idea of modern weapons, but refuses to bring English soldiers back to his village.
-Omri is reluctant, believing this amounts to meddling with history, but is won over by his desire to save Little Bear's people.
-The boys buy several more plastic Iroquois figures from the local shops and bring them all to life with the cupboard to serve as Little Bear's army.
+Little Bull likes the idea of modern weapons, but refuses to bring English soldiers back to his village.
+Omri is reluctant, believing this amounts to meddling with history, but is won over by his desire to save Little Bull's people.
+The boys buy several more plastic Iroquois figures from the local shops and bring them all to life with the cupboard to serve as Little Bull's army.
 They also buy plastic miniatures of modern guns to give to the Iroquois, as well as a miniature Royal Marine figurine (who turns out to be a British corporal named Fickits) to instruct the Iroquois in their use.